lsst-dm/dmtn-037/index.rst

 Assuming we have no prior spectral information, the best initial guess is that all sub-bands have the same flux in all pixels.
 If all model planes are equal at the start, a good guess for the flux distribution within a sub-band is the standard co-add of the input images, divided by the number of model planes being used (since those will be summed).
 A proper inverse-variance weighting of the input images as part of the coaddition will help make the best estimate, and if there are many input images we could restrict the coaddition to use only those observed near zenith (with negligible DCR).
-An advantage of selecting the simple coadd as the starting point, is that the solution should immediately converge if the input data exhibits no actual DCR effects, such as *i*-band or zenith observations.
+An advantage of selecting the simple coadd as the starting point, is that the solution should immediately converge if the input data exhibits no actual DCR effects, such as redder bands (*i*-band or redder for LSST) or zenith observations.
 However, since this image is only the starting point of an iterative process, the final solution should not be sensitive to small errors at this stage.